TrueUSD (TUSD) Price Tops $1.00 on Exchanges

-TrueUSD (CURRENCY:TUSD) traded up 0% against the U.S. dollar during the twenty-four hour period ending at 14:00 PM ET on August 10th.
-TrueUSD has a market capitalization of $1.27 billion and approximately $96.72 million worth of TrueUSD was traded on exchanges in the last day.
-One TrueUSD coin can currently be purchased for about $1.00 or 0.00002219 BTC on exchanges.
-In the last seven days, TrueUSD has traded down 0% against the U.S. dollar.
+TrueUSD (CURRENCY:TUSD) traded down 0.1% against the dollar during the 24 hour period ending at 18:00 PM ET on August 13th.
+TrueUSD has a total market capitalization of $1.29 billion and $88.93 million worth of TrueUSD was traded on exchanges in the last 24 hours.
+Over the last week, TrueUSD has traded 0% lower against the dollar.
+One TrueUSD coin can currently be purchased for approximately $1.00 or 0.00002100 BTC on popular exchanges.

 - DREP [old] (DREP) traded 19.5% lower against the dollar and now trades at $1.96 or 0.00003399 BTC.